- Programs of Study

 - Successive Academic Probation

-A student who preregisters and is in the above situation after grades are processed, but does not establish an approved Academic Plan will have his/her registration deleted by the academic advisor.
-The academic advisor will contact the student to provide advisement and assistance to establish an Academic Plan.
-If the student cannot be reached or does not follow-up as agreed, the student will be informed in writing, either by letter or email, before the academic advisor reduces the student's credits to 0.
+A student who preregisters and is in the above situation after grades are processed, but does not establish an approved Academic Plan will have his/her registration deleted by the program advisor.
+The program advisor will contact the student to provide advisement and assistance to establish an Academic Plan.
+If the student cannot be reached or does not follow-up as agreed, the student will be informed in writing, either by letter or email, before the program advisor reduces the student's credits to 0.

 - Academic Suspension